How to Use the Exit Step in Your Flodesk Workflow

 Edited

-It’s perfect for when you want to:
+Use the Exit step when you want to:

 What Is the Exit Step?

-Once a subscriber reaches this step:
+When a subscriber reaches an Exit step:

-• This action cannot be undone.
+• This action cannot be undone

 How to Add an Exit Step

-2. Click the + sign to add a step.
+2. Click the + icon

-3. Select Exit from the step options.
+3. Select Exit

 Once added, any subscriber who reaches this step will be marked as completed and won’t continue further.